The blog formerly known as

 I was kind of a late bloomer, always jealous of other girls’ racks and fearing I’d never have one myself.
 Even my younger sisters got theirs ahead of me.
 No, I didn’t suddenly pump myself full of plastic to impress the boys.
 It’s my new Drying Rack, people!
 What the heck did you think?

-So I was happy to find a link to a different kind… Read the rest
+So I was happy to find a different kind of drying rack.
+Called the Best Drying Rack, the unit is constructed of maple and corrosion… Read the rest